 We do not sell or otherwise give out your telephone or email address.

-We try to get orders processed and out the door within 2 days of receiving the order.
+We try to get orders processed and out the door within 2 business days of receiving the order.
+We do not ship during the weekends so any orders placed over the weekend will be processed early the following week.

-If there will be any further delays, we will let you know via email or phone call.
+If there will be any extraordinary delays with your items, we will let you know via email or phone call.

 Our warehouse is located in Fruitland, Idaho, and all orders ship from that location.